olebole/irafdoc/doc/astcat.adumpim.rst

   <!-- Sec='PARAMETERS' Level=0 Label='output' Line='output' -->
   <dd>The name of the output query results file.
 The query results are written
   to the output file without modification, but at present they are implicitly assumed to be in fits format.
-Users should append a <tt>".fits"</tt> extension to the output file name if they wish the output file to be visible to IRAF as a FITS image.
+Users should append a <span style="font-family: monospace;">".fits"</span> extension to the output file name if they wish the output file to be visible to IRAF as a FITS image.
   </dd>